Yu-Gi-Oh! Worldwide Edition: Stairway to the Destined Duel

+Yu-Gi-Oh!
+Worldwide Edition: Stairway to the Destined Duel, later released in Japan as Yu-Gi-Oh!
+Duel Monsters International (遊☆戯☆王！デュエルモンスターズ インターナショナル, Yu-Gi-Ō!
+Dyueru Monsutāzu Intānashonaru), is a Game Boy Advance game developed and published by Konami in 2003.
+It is a modified version of Yu-Gi-Oh!
+Duel Monsters 6 Expert 2, previously released for the Game Boy Advance in 2001, and adapts the "Battle City" story arc of the original Yu-Gi-Oh! series.
+The game was re-released in 2025 as part of the Yu-Gi-Oh!
+Early Days Collection game compilation.

 Gameplay

 The game starts out after the title screen, with one of the officials in the Battle City region, giving the player an option of 1 of 3 decks of 40 or more cards.
 Once a deck is selected, there is a Battle City map of characters that can be played, and can select an area of Battle City that holds up to three duelers per area.
 However, the opponents are random, not showing a name or picture to identify their character.

 The player must win, lose or tie to show all the characters at the beginning.
 From there, players go around Battle City to duel opponents.
 However, there are many events during the game to accomplish.

 Plot

 With a vague plot many different challenges are available, but the significant part of the game is "The Pyramid".
 Once the five Ghouls are defeated, Téa, controlled by Marik Ishtar, will lead you to the Pyramid.
 The Pyramid is a five-game gauntlet challenge in which a player who loses must restart from the beginning.
 The Pyramid is organized into chambers.
 The first duel is against Téa controlled by Marik; the second and third duels are against 2 of the 5 ghouls at random.
 The fourth duel is against Joey Wheeler controlled by Marik; in the 5th and final chamber, the opponent is Marik himself.
 Upon Marik's defeat, the Pyramid is cleared.

 Once the Pyramid is beaten, the Ghouls will appear as regular opponents, and ten Card Limitation Duel events will be available.
 Upon completion, the player will unlock 'Free Mode', receiving the ability to toggle on or off the deck count limit of individual cards (e.g. the trap card Mirror Force normally is limited to one copy per deck; in Free Mode, up to three copies can be used in a deck, as is the case with most other cards).
 Side challenges, including "Target Week" and weekend championship tournaments, provide various incentives for players to seek out specific opponents throughout the game.